 Following the Anglo-Boer War, Kipling was convinced that it was only a matter of time before Germany provoked a war against Britain.
 The Times leader which accompanied the first publication backed up Kipling, in his hostility to the prominence of sport, though it did not support his call for compulsory national service.
 It argued that athletic contests should not be treated ‘as if issues depended upon them as vital to our race as those decided at Trafalgar or Waterloo.’

-Disturbing, to some at least, in its vitriolic fury, the poem was not well-received; it was read as an affront to values which were widely shared.
-In fact its attack is reserved for the wealthy land-owning classes living without thought for the need to protect their country from external attack and with it their own privileged way of life.
+Disturbing, to some at least, in its vitriolic fury, the poem was not well-received; it was read as an affront to values that were widely shared.
+In fact, its attack is reserved for the wealthy land-owning classes living without thought for the need to protect their country from external attack and with it their own privileged way of life.

 Pending a hoped-for commitment to national conscription, in 1901 the National Service League had been formed as an interim measure: Kipling established and supported a Rifle Club at Rottingdean, where the family was then living

 (by Mary Hamer drawing on various sources, in particular

 Ralph Durand, “A Handbook to the Poetry of Rudyard Kipling” 1914.)

 [Stanza 1] No doubt but ye are the People: see Job’s sarcastic response to his critics, Job 12,2

 [l.11] beasts of warren and chase: Both archaic legal terms refer to land over which the right to keep or hunt certain kinds of wild creature has been granted.
 Chase specifically refers to unenclosed parkland; in 1628 the ‘beasts of warren’ included hare, rabbits, pheasant, partridge, and other game birds